SSWConsulting/SSW.Rules.Content/rules/do-you-know-when-and-when-not-to-use-email/rule.md

 ---
 type: rule
 archivedreason:
-title: Do you know when, and when NOT, to use email?
+title: Do you know when to NOT send an email?
 guid: 587a3796-bd83-4dda-af07-b36d36037a4d
 uri: do-you-know-when-and-when-not-to-use-email
 created: 2009-03-24T05:12:14.0000000Z